Wall Street waits to see if investors still love SAC Capital

 But following last November’s arrest of former SAC portfolio manager Mathew Martoma in one of the most lucrative insider trading schemes on record, some investors are losing patience.
 That said, many investors, which include high net worth individuals and family offices, will not say what they are doing.

-HSBC, which as of September 2012 had an investment in SAC Capital through a fund of funds unit, declined to comment on whether it was considering redeeming.
+HSBC, which as of September 2012 had an investment in SAC Capital through a fund of fund unit, declined to comment on whether it would remain or was considering redeeming.

 Ironwood Funds, which has money with SAC Capital, declined to comment.